offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 `{bm} /(Algorithms\/Phylogeny\/Sequence Inference\/Small Parsimony Algorithm)_TOPIC/`

 Given a phylogenetic tree and the sequences for its leaf nodes (known entities), this algorithm infers sequences for its internal nodes (ancestor entities) based on how likely it is for sequence elements to change from one type to another.
+The sequence / sequence element most likely to be there is said to be the most parsimonious.

 The algorithm only works on sequences of matching length.

 ```{note}
 If you're interested to see why it's called small parsimony, see the next section which describes small parsimony vs large parsimony.